kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 **2018**
 : Top results in EMA (estimation of model accuracy) in CASP13 experiment.
-Groups "VoroMQA" and "VoroMQAsr", members: Olechnovič K, Venclovas Č.
+Groups "VoroMQA-A" and "VoroMQA-B", members: Olechnovič K, Venclovas Č.

 **2016**
 : Contributed to the best results in modeling structures of protein complexes in CASP12-CAPRI experiment.